ngocuong0105/dendron-wiki/vault/engineering.algorithms.Graphs.md

 # All-pairs shortest paths
 ## Floyd-Warshall - finding all shortest paths

+**NB: Order of the loops is important.
+MUST START WITH K that is the phase.**

 Given a directed or an undirected weighted graph $G$ with $n$ vertices.
 The task is to find the length of the shortest path $d_{ij}$ between each pair of vertices $i$ and $j$.